olback/simple-whois-lookup/README.md

 # Simple WHOIS Lookup
-This Simple WHOIS Lookup project requires the package whois to be installed.
+This Simple WHOIS Lookup project requires the package 'whois' to be installed.

 Font-Awesome and Bootstrap is included.